-Planning Your Trip to the Pantanal – Find here Information About the Pantanal
+Planning Your Trip to the Pantanal – Find here Travel and Tourism Information About the Pantanal

 Mato Grosso is the third largest state in Brazil with more than 900,000 km2 and within area are found three great and distinct eco-systems: Savannah or Scrubland, dominates the whole of the Brazilian Central Plateau and adjacent areas; the Amazon Forest, situated in the north of the state, where one of the largest indigenous reserves of the country is situated – the Xingu National Park – and, finally, to the southwest of the state is found the immense sedimentary plain part of the Silver (Platina) Basin, the Matogrossense Pantanal, a fascinating ecological sanctuary.

 Cuiaba, the capital of the state founded at the beginning of the 18th century as a consequence of mining, is located at the geodesic center of South America.
 Strategically positioned at the convergence of three biosphere (Savannah, Amazon and Pantanal), makes it the best starting point for expeditions to any of these fantastic and fascinating worlds.